BMF announces its administrative opinion on the new e-invoicing regulations, which will take effect on 1.1.25

 Content and transmission of the e-invoice

 - The BMF specifies that a qualified electronic signature or an approved EDI procedure may be used to transmit an e-invoice.
 References to the transfer of e-invoices via physical USB devices have been deleted.
-This prohibition arises from general statements on permissible transmission methods.
+In our opinion, the tax authorities will justify the inadmissibility of using a USB stick on the grounds that this transmission method does not sufficiently guarantee the authenticity of the origin and the integrity of the content.

 - The choice of which authorized transmission method to use is a question of civil law, to be decided between the contracting parties.